Die Harmonie der Welt Symphony: Composition

 This symphony was created out of Hindemith's fascination with the life of astronomer Johannes Kepler, and the title is a German translation of Kepler's Harmonices Mundi (1619), famous for explaining Kepler's Third Law of Planetary Motion.
 In this book, Kepler also explored theories of physical harmonies in the movement of the planets and provided a scientific explanation for the idea of the Harmony of the Spheres.
 Though it might have seemed far-fetched, Hindemith was fascinated by the mystical side of it, which is an aspect of his creativity that is often shown in other great works by the composer.

 Hindemith started thinking of writing an opera about Johannes Kepler in 1939, and he kept mentioning the project in his letters throughout the war years.
 Hindemith probably created full structures and portions of the opera before he began writing them on paper.
 However, in 1951, the composer offered Paul Sacher the premiere of a "preview suite" of his future opera to celebrate the 25th anniversary of the Basel Chamber Orchestra.

-The symphony was written for Paul Sacher and was first performed on 25 January 1952, by an expanded Basel Chamber Orchestra under the baton of Sacher, in Basel.
+The symphony was written for Paul Sacher and was first performed in Basel on 25 January 1952 by an expanded Basel Chamber Orchestra under the baton of Sacher.
 Even though Hindemith had stated on more than one occasion that the symphony was drawn from musical fragments of the opera of the same name, the opera would not be completed until 1957, six years later than the symphony's date of completion.
-In fact, Hindemith only began a serious endeavor to complete the libretto for the five-act opera in 1955, which he finished on 1 September 1956.
+In fact, Hindemith only began a serious endeavour to complete the libretto for the five-act opera in 1955, which he finished on 1 September 1956.
 This was also the case of some of Hindemith's other symphonies, such as his Symphony: Mathis der Maler, which was also finished years prior to the opera's completion, and Nobilissima Visione, a ballet which was reworked as a short three-movement suite.
 This symphony was published the year it was premiered, on 30 October 1952, by Schott Music.

 Structure

-The symphony is divided into three movements, each of which has an approximate duration of 10-12 minutes.
+The symphony is divided into three movements, each of which has an approximate duration of 10 to 12 minutes.
 The movement list is as follows:

-The title of the three movements is based on Boethius's three kinds of music: the music made by instrumentalists and singers, the harmony between the human body and soul, and the consonance that reigns in the whole divinely created world.
+The Latin titles of the three movements are based on Boethius's three kinds of music: the music made by instrumentalists and singers, the harmony between the human body and soul, and the consonance that reigns in the whole divinely created world.
 For this reason, the movements are not based upon dramatic events taking place in the opera, but rather the different ways in which humankind can experience universal consonance.